HoustonRuby/rails_girls/02_lets_get_building/00_getting_started.md

 ![](../images/sublime_open.png)

-Next, we will find the folder we just created with `rails new chirper`.
+Next, we will find the folder we just created.

 ![](../images/open_window.png)